40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Amount: Up to $5,000

 Requirements: (a) Must be a United States citizen, legal permanent resident, or DACA recipient, (b) be of Hispanic/Latino heritage. have a minimum grade point average of 3.0 on a 4.0 scale (or the equivalent) OR have a minimum 2.75 GPA on a 4.0 scale (or the equivalent) in combination with two years of full-time work experience, (c) have a Prospanica membership – Member ID required, (d) be enrolled or planning to enroll in a postgraduate (Master’s or PhD) or undergraduate program in an accredited university business school (in the United States or Puerto Rico).
-Please visit the scholarship website for more information.

 The Prospanica Foundation funds the education of undergraduate and graduate students in the Hispanic community who aim to make meaningful contributions to the community and reach their full educational potential.
 Scholarship awards range from $2,000 to $5,000.